tritonas00/system-tar-and-restore/README.md

 - rsync (for Transfer Mode)
 - dialog (for ncurses interface)
-- wget   (for downloading backup images)
+- wget   (for downloading backup archives)

 ###BACKUP###